 Results from user created virtual operator jobs and opConfig jobs created from the command line.

-Clicking the quick action button will take you too a new virtual operator screen and fill out the specified fields.
+Clicking the quick action button on the Virtual Operate screen will take you to the New Virtual Operator Job screen and fill out the specified fields.

 You can create your own Quick Actions by copying the /usr/local/omk/lib/json/opConfig/table_schemas/opConfig_action-elements.json file to /usr/local/omk/conf/table_schemas/ (you may need to create the table_schemas folder if it does not exist) and then editing it.
 Available field options are described below.